okta/workflows-templates/README.md

 * `connectors [string[]]` - A comprehensive ist of all connectors used by this template.
 Connector names are the third-party applications that power the Workflows product.
 Connector names should be in all lower case.
 You can find a list of valid connector names [here](https://github.com/okta/workflows-templates/blob/master/connectors.json).
 * `links [object[]]` - Links to documentation or videos for this template

-### Step 3: Additional documentation

-Finally, create a `readme.md` file that has the setup documentation for your template.
-It should be written in markdown and follow the structure outlined [here](https://docs.google.com/document/d/1a1jQ9o2am9pBfx0LsexiQ0HW8qyOU7WFAEg1Eevjinc/edit).

-## Guidelines on file/folder structure

-* Folder name needs to be lower case and separated with underscore (regex: `^[a-z0-9_]{2,50}$` e.g `create_report_google_sheets`).
-* Each published file (mentioned below) in the folder also needs to be in lower case.
-  * `readme.md`
-  * `workflow.flopack`
-  * `workflow.json`
-* Files such as `workflow.flopack` and `workflow.json` need to have valid JSON structure.
-* Workflow name needs to have matching folder name.
-* Workflow name has a limit of 50 characters.
-* Workflow should have valid connector names which are referenced in `connectors.json` file
-* Verify if video and documentation links in `workflow.flopack` file refers to same folder structure

-## Metadata structure and validation rules
+### Metadata structure and validation rules

-Each Workflows template folder has a `workflow.json` file that contains metadata about the template.
 In addition to the fields detailed above, the file should also contain a `details` object that contains specific pre-defined elements with correct type for each element.
 There are validation rules that run on CI to make sure that the data in the `details` object correspond with what's inside the `workflow.flopack` file.
 Your pull request CI checks will fail if the validation rules are not met.

 `workflow.json`'s `details` data structure:
 ```js